RemiJorge/RemiJorge/README.md

 </p>

->*Work hard with purpose, think smart with strategy—success is the reward of both.*
+>*Work hard with purpose, think smart with strategy: success is the reward of both.*

 ## About me